Identify, Inform, and Empower.

 The ID YOUR IRD assessment guide is a simple set of criteria that doctors can use to determine a patient's eligibility when reviewing past medical records.
 The assessment guide is included in our Doctor Essentials.

-- Has no prior history of a positive genetic test for IRDs from a CLIA-certified laboratory
+cPrior history of a positive genetic test for IRDs from a certified diagnostic laboratory.

 When patients need information, they look to their doctor.
 And when doctors are walking patients and their parent/legal guardian through the genetic testing process, it could help to have the ID YOUR IRD guide for patients and caregivers readily available.
 It contains an overview of the testing initiative, information on genetic testing, and a patient/doctor conversation guide.DOWNLOAD